Royals catcher Salvador Perez wins MLB's Clemente Award for philanthropy

 Clemente, a Hall of Fame outfielder for the Pittsburgh Pirates, died in a plane crash on Dec.
 31, 1972, while delivering aid to earthquake victims in Nicaragua.

-Perez batted .271 with 27 homers and 104 RBIs in 158 games this season for the Royals, who made the playoffs for the first time since their only World Series title in 2015.
+Perez batted .271 with 27 homers and 104 RBIs in 158 games this season for the Royals, who made the playoffs for the first time since winning their second World Series title in 2015.
 Perez is a five-time Gold Glove winner and .267 career hitter in 1,552 games, all with the Royals since his big league debut in 2011.

 AP MLB: https://apnews.com/hub/mlb